hal/console/README.md

 ### Remote

-A recent version of HAL.next is also available on the `gh-pages` branch at https://hal.github.io/hal.next/.
+A somewhat recent version of HAL.next is also available on the `gh-pages` branch at https://hal.github.io/hal.next/.

 1. Add https://hal.github.io/hal.next/ as allowed origin
 1. Open https://hal.github.io/hal.next/